-For a complete schedule of Dance with Joy Studios’ partner dance classes, click on the “Sign Up Today!” link below.
+For a complete schedule of Dance with Joy Studios’ partner dance classes and to pre-register, click on the “Sign Up Today!” link below.
 Once the full studio schedule loads onto your screen, simply sort the “Class Type” to Partner Dance and scroll down to view class names, days, and times.

 International Cha Cha

 A dance of Cuban origin, the Cha Cha is one of the most fun and versatile of all the Latin dances.
 Danced to authentic Cuban Cha Cha music or more modern Latin rock, the Cha Cha takes it’s name from the syncopated (stressing a normally weak) beat in the music and also the sound the dancers feet make while dancing during this syncopation.
 Cha Cha is considered to be one of the faster Latin dances and is characterized by sharp leg actions and body movements.